openhab/openhab-docs/_addons_bindings/zwave/readme.md

 When providing a debug log, provide the full log; don't filter anything out.
 Provide the log with plenty of context before and after the event you're trying to troubleshoot.
 Sometimes the root cause of the problem happens considerably beforehand.
 If the log file is too big to include in your forum post, place it on a file-sharing service, and include a link to the file in your post.

 To enable debug logging, log on to the [console](https://www.openhab.org/docs/administration/console.html) and enter the following command -:
+Note: As of OpenHAB 4.0 debug logging can be set from the UI "Setting" page.
+On the right hand side expand the Add-ons Settings to select ZWave, click, then select DEBUG or INFO

 ```
 log:set DEBUG org.openhab.binding.zwave